- There are between 4.2 million and 7.8 million pet snakes in the world.

 Here are some possible interventions to reduce the suffering of these animals:

-- Raising awareness about the suffering involved in the raising of feeder mice could reduce the number of people willing to buy snakes.
+- Raising awareness about the suffering involved in the raising of feeder rodents amongst the general public could reduce the number of people willing to buy snakes.
 On the other hand, it might also raise awareness about snakes as possible pets and could lead to more people acquiring pet snakes.
 Overall, I don’t think it’s a good approach.

 - Improving conditions for breeder mice via corporate campaigns (similarly to the way it’s done in the food industry).
 It might be a bad idea because such campaigns could make it seem that keeping exotic animals as pets is acceptable, which could increase their quantity.